 ACTIVITIES DESCRIPTIONS Asset holding Holding and managing assets (or portfolios of assets) in different cells for such class of beneficial owners, high net worth individuals and institutional investors as may be defined by the Commission.
-Restriction : Subject to a Global Business Licence issued under the Financial Services Act 2007 Structured finance businesses Businesses established principally for the purpose of issuing bonds, notes or loans or other debt securities or instruments, secured or unsecured, in respect of which the repayment of capital and interest is to be funded from the proceeds of the company's investments including, without limitation, debt or equity securities, royalties, income flows, derivatives, interest rate, currency or other swaps, or any other credit enhancement arrangements or financial assets.
-Restriction: Subject to a Global Business Licence issued under the Financial Services Act 2007
+Restriction : Subject to a Category 1 Global Business Licence issued under the Financial Services Act 2007.
+Businesses established principally for the purpose of issuing Structured finance bonds, notes or loans or other debt securities or instruments, businesses secured or unsecured, in respect of which the repayment of capital and interest is to be funded from the proceeds of the company's investments including, without limitation, debt or equity securities, royalties, income flows, derivatives, interest rate, currency or other swaps, or any other credit enhancement arrangements or financial assets.

+Restriction: Subject to a Category 1 Global Business Licence issued under the Financial Services Act 2007.